department-of-veterans-affairs/vagov-content/pages/health-care/financial-assessment.md

 order: 18
 lastupdate: 2019-02-05
 relatedlinks:
+  - heading: Other information you may need
+    links:
     - url: /copay/
+      title: VA copay information
       description: Find out how we determine if you'll pay a copay for certain types of care and medications.
     - url: /health-care/make-a-payment/
       title: Make a payment
       description: Pay your VA medical bill online, by mail, phone, or in person.
     - url: /health-care/manage-copay-debt/
       title: Manage your VA copay debt
       description: If you're having trouble paying your copays, find out how we can help you manage your debt.

 ---